Spring Break marks the start of our 2026 dolphin tour season.

 As always, we welcome families with children with disabilities and we will also have several weeks of our 1-Week Dolphin Therapy Camp.

-In addition to our famous Captain Glenn, we have Captain Josh, Captain Gene, and Captain Denis.
+In addition to our famous Captain Glenn, we have Captain Josh, Captain Grace, and Captain Denis.
 Check them out on our Staff page.

 Dolphin etiquette and safety